SAP

 165+ analytics designers with no shared design library

-SAP’s Web UI Kit covers foundational tokens and atoms, but not the DNA-specific patterns our analytics products rely on.
+SAP’s Web UI Kit provides foundational tokens and atoms, but not the DNA-specific patterns our analytics products rely on.
 This created three key challenges:

 CHALLENGE #1: INCREASED DESIGN EFFORT